31 May 2024

 Macron (right) with New Caledonia’s President Louis Mapou (left) and Congress President Roch Wamytan (centre).

-Macron (right) with New Caledonia’s President Louis Mapou (left) and Congress President Roch Wamytan (centre).
+French President Macron, right, with New Caledonia’s President Louis Mapou, left, and former New Caledonia Congress President Roch Wamytan, centre, earlier this year.
 Photo: Supplied

 French President Emanuel Macron came and left Noumea without announcing a return to a freeze or scrapping of the controversial constitutional amendment, which indigenous Kanaks and pro-independence groups have been calling for.